elrasool/Landing-Page/README.md

 ### js file:
 The js file consists of:
+- Global variables
-- A function called buildTheNavigation for creating the links dinamically and populating the unordered list with list items.
+- A loop for creating the links dinamically and populating the unordered list with list items , Another way for using the is using the sections' forEach .
 - Events for dealing with actions by the mouse button or scrolling down.